AnswerDotAI/cosette/README.md

 chat(img)
 ```

-The image shows a cute puppy lying in the grass.
-The puppy appears to be
-a Cavalier King Charles Spaniel, with a fluffy brown and white coat.
-The
+What a cute puppy!
+This is a Cavalier King Charles Spaniel, known for
-puppy is looking directly at the camera with a friendly, curious
-expression.
-In the background, there are some purple flowers, adding a
-nice natural setting to the scene.
-The image captures the adorable and
-playful nature of this young pup.
+their friendly and affectionate nature.
+They are a small breed with
+distinctive markings and long, floppy ears.
+If you have any more
+questions about this breed or anything else, feel free to ask!

 <details>

-- id: msg_01K36rQXar93QVV5PzzaAoPr
+- id: chatcmpl-9R77sofDkOWKHjdVSyt35lOVXQn6K
-- content: \[{‘text’: ‘The image shows a cute puppy lying in the grass.
+- choices: \[Choice(finish_reason=‘stop’, index=0, logprobs=None,
+  message=ChatCompletionMessage(content=‘What a cute puppy!
+This is a
-  The puppy appears to be a Cavalier King Charles Spaniel, with a fluffy
+  Cavalier King Charles Spaniel, known for their friendly and
-  brown and white coat.
-The puppy is looking directly at the camera with
-  a friendly, curious expression.
-In the background, there are some
-  purple flowers, adding a nice natural setting to the scene.
-The image
-  captures the adorable and playful nature of this young pup.’, ‘type’:
-  ‘text’}\]
-- model: claude-3-haiku-20240307
+  affectionate nature.
+They are a small breed with distinctive markings
+  and long, floppy ears.
+If you have any more questions about this breed
+  or anything else, feel free to ask!’, role=‘assistant’,
+  function_call=None, tool_calls=None))\]
-- role: assistant
+- created: 1716249276
-- stop_reason: end_turn
+- model: gpt-4o-2024-05-13
-- stop_sequence: None
+- object: chat.completion
-- type: message
+- system_fingerprint: fp_927397958d
-- usage: {‘input_tokens’: 173, ‘output_tokens’: 91}
+- usage: CompletionUsage(completion_tokens=55, prompt_tokens=262,
+  total_tokens=317)

 </details>